streamich/nano-css-extract-demo/README.md

 ## How-to

-Run these commands to executed demo.
+Run these commands to execute demo.

 ```shell
 npm install